 I’m also going to suggest that you consider how comfortable you are likely to be with your photographer during your prep.
 I know that if I was having a photographer in my home while I’m having my makeup and hair done and while I’m getting ready, well, I’d probably want a woman.
 There’s nothing wrong with that either – it’s your day.

 It seems obvious, doesn’t it?
 You want a photographer who takes pictures that you love!
 The pictures are ultimately what you’re going to be keeping forever, so you do need someone who takes pictures you love (as well as someone who is fun to be around).

-When you choose your wedding photographer make sure that you also see a couple of full albums.
+When you choose your wedding photographer, make sure to go through a couple of albums.
 Any photographer can stage a shoot in a nice location with attractive models.
 Any photographer can take six hours shooting the perfect bridal portrait.
-That’s why you want to see a whole wedding album from a single wedding.
-You want to see how their work looks when they’re working under pressure and on the fly.
-It’s important to choose your wedding photographer based on a couple of whole albums rather than just a few choice portfolio shots.
+This is the reason why you may want to see a whole wedding album from a single wedding.
+You may want to see how their work looks when they’re working under pressure and on the fly.
+It’s important to choose your wedding photographer based on a couple of whole albums rather than just a few portfolio shots.